 It is now time for you to create your own storage infrastructure.
-What follows is a step-by-step guide to set up infrastructure for a single user with two devices (named A and B).
+What follows is a step-by-step bluehost coupon guide to set up infrastructure for a single user with two devices (named A and B).
 One of the devices will contribute storage capacity to store the blocks of data composing the files while the second device will read and write blocks over the network.
 This creates an NFS-like system even though it is also possible to create infrastructure where more than one node stores blocks.
-Subsequently, another user will be invited to join the storage infrastructure to show how to control permissions and more.

-NOTE: For more information to learn how to set up completely decentralized infrastructure, how to plug cloud storage services such as AWS S3, Google Cloud Storage etc. or how to invite non-tech-savvy users to join and use storage infrastructure to store and access files as usual, you can skip this tutorial and refer directly to the reference documentation.
+NOTE: For more information to learn how to set up completely decentralized infrastructure, how to plug cloud storage services such as AWS S3, Google Cloud Storage etc. or how to invite non-tech-savvy users to join and use storage infrastructure to store and access files as usual, please refer to the reference documentation.